motae99/SMSC/wvdial.md

-1. INSTALLATION
+# INSTALLATION
 $sudo apt-get install wvdial

 ####################################################################

-2. Configuration
+# Configuration *
-wvdialconf /etc/wvdial.conf
+- wvdialconf /etc/wvdial.conf
+- wvdial
 navigate to /etc/wvdial.cong and you should see your device configuration should look something like this